 cast a vote.
 The faculty member shall make every effort to leave an absentee ballot

-a colleague attending the meeting.
+attending the meeting.

 Should the majority of faculty vote in favor of retaining the Chair, the minority